joaopedro02/modak_data_challenge/README.md

 - select the local enviroment located at `.venv` as the kernel of the notebook.

-The report with the response of the challenge is in the [notebook](project_code/report.ipynb) togheter with the code used.
-There is also a [.html copy of the notebook](project_code/report.html) with the results.
+The report with the response to the challenge is available in the [notebook](project_code/report.ipynb) along with the code used.
+There is also an [HTML copy of the notebook](project_code/report.html) that you can open in a web browser to view the charts and results.